 Western Sydney University is committed to creating an equitable and inclusive employment environment for staff with disabilities, including those with medical conditions and chronic health conditions.

 Staff may have an existing disability or an acquired disability of a temporary or permanent nature.
-Staff who require an adjustment to accommodate their disability in the work environment should discuss this with their supervisor or seek advice from the Office of Equity and Diversity (OED).
+Staff who require an adjustment to accommodate their disability in the work environment should discuss this with their supervisor or seek advice from the Work, Health and Safety (WHS).

 What is a Reasonable Adjustment